Your cart is currently empty!

 Another reason to cut back on supplements is that, even when they are natural, supplements can actually be harmful.
-Around 23,000 people in the US each year have to visit the ER due to harmful effects from supplements such as vitamins or amino acid micronutrients.
+Around 23,000 people in the US annually must visit the ER due to harmful effects from supplements such as vitamins or amino acid micronutrients.

 Elevated blood sugar can lead to many health problems, the most notable of which is diabetes.